project-flogo/edge-contrib/trigger/mqtt/README.md

 # MQTT
-This activity allows you to listen to message on Mqtt Queue.
+This activity allows you to listen to messages on MQTT Queue.

 ## Installation